In a nutshell,

 I have a particular love for action thrillers and comedies, which lead me to write, direct and co-edit the action comedy short film Wedlock.
 Wedlock won multiple awards and screened at film festivals across Europe, Canada and the US.
 This was back in 2021.

 During shadowing I was sitting in on a meeting with the director and editor reviewing a car stunt sequence that they felt wasn't really working in the edit.
-Later that day, in a quiet moment, I asked if I could have a go at recutting that scene - and they said yes.
+Later that day, I asked if I could have a go at recutting that scene - and they said yes.

-Two days later I presented a few variations of the sequence that I'd cut, and it was hilarious because they hated 90% of the way I'd cut the scene!
+I presented a few variations of the sequence, and it was hilarious because they hated 90% of the way I'd cut the scene!
 But there was one drone shot and one reaction shot of the lead character that I'd used in a new way, that they'd not seen before, and they really felt that it made the sequence work much better.
 That sequence of shots made it into the final cut of the film!

-Two years later (2024) I got a phone call from the editor who was gearing up to cut the sequel, Lost Bullet 3 (Balle Perdue 3), who offered me a crazy opportunity - to apply for the role of 'Action Sequence Editor'.
+Two years later (2024) I got a phone call from the editor who was gearing up to cut the sequel, Balle Perdue 3 (Lost Bullet 3), who offered me a crazy opportunity - to apply for the role of 'Action Sequence Editor'.

 The interview took place over 1 week in Paris, and involved myself and three other editors competing for the role, being given an edit suite, the same 6-hours of rushes shot on 16 different cameras, and told to cut a 2-minute car chase.